ffirg/openshift/README.md

 ##### Demo steps
 1. Please fork the project https://github.com/VeerMuchandi/bluegreen.
-2. Edit the create-ose3-app-bluegreen-deployment.sh script to reference the new forked project.
+2. vi the create-ose3-app-bluegreen-deployment.sh script to reference the new forked project (SRC= line near the top)
-3. Run the script (./create-ose3-app-bluegreen-deployment.sh).
-Once you build "blue", you need to pop out and then do a code change to image.php (comment out blue and uncomment green).
+3. ./create-ose3-app-bluegreen-deployment.sh  Once you build the "blue" service, you need to pop over to your forked repo and do a code change to image.php (comment out blue and uncomment green).
 Run through the rest of the script.

 #### AB Deployment
 Demonstrates how to do rolling A-B or Canary style deployment.
 Bring application version 1 into service.
 Then change the code to make version 2 and deploy that into the service but in incremental stages.
 Turn off version 1, once everyones happy with version 2.
 Enables a lower risk application deployment strategy, with rollback capabilities.